-Have asked Indian embassy to recover student's body: K'taka CM Bommai
+Have Asked Indian Embassy To Recover Student's Body: K'taka CM Bommai

-Bengaluru, March 2 (IANS) Karnataka Chief Minister Basavaraj Bommai said Wednesday that he has requested the Indian Embassy in war-torn Ukraine to recover the body of Naveen Shekarappa Gyanagaudar, who died in the shelling by the Russian Army in Kharkiv province of Ukraine.
+Bengaluru: Chief Minister of Karnataka Basavaraj Bommai said on Wednesday that he has requested the Indian Embassy in war-torn Ukraine to recover the body of Naveen Shekarappa Gyanagaudar, who died in the shelling by the Russian Army in Kharkiv province of Ukraine.

 The evacuation operation has been intensified by the Indian government.
 As many 26 aircrafts will be pressed into service in the coming two-three days to bring back Indian students.
 "I will try to push as many students from Karnataka as possible," CM Bommai said.